gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 ## Javascript library

-* Provides javascript source and other resources (css, images)
+* Provides javascript source
     * This is a runtime usage
-    * Depends on zero or more other javascript libraries
+    * Depends on zero or more other javascript and css libraries
 * Common variants
     * minified vs non-minified
     * minimal set of source files vs all source files
-* May bundle other javascript libraries
+* May bundle other javascript and css libraries
 * Commonly packaged as
     * A zip of javascript, css and resources
     * Individual source files
     * A single merged source file

+## CSS library

+* Provides css scripts and other resources (images, fonts, etc).
+    * This is a runtime usage
+* Commonly packaged as
+    * A zip of css and resources
+    * Individual source files in a tree.

 ## Web application